piscolomo/fabricas/README.md

 end
 ```

-You can take advantage of them for send other instances.
+You can take advantage of them for sending other instances.

 ```ruby
 class Pet